jiajunzhuchris/jiajunzhuchris.github.io/_pages/about.md

 - *2023.04*: Zhejiang University Energy Conservation Technology Competition Second Prize

 # Projects
-- **[Project leader]** The project leader of the project "Visualization of Understanding and Debugging of Complex Data Wrangling Scripts" (SRTP Scientific Research and Practice Project of Zhejiang University, 2024.05-2025.05)
+- **[Project leader]** The project leader of the project "Visualization of Understanding and Debugging of Complex Data Wrangling Scripts" (SRTP Project of Zhejiang University, 2024.05-2025.05)

 # Services
 ### Campus Involvement